- Work Program

 Area Transportation Partnership

-The Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA) and its re-authorization in 199, the Transportation Equity Act for the 21st Century (TEA-21), gave states more flexibility in determining transportation solutions and required the development of a Statewide Transportation Improvement Program.
+The Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA) and its re-authorization in 1995, the Transportation Equity Act for the 21st Century (TEA-21), gave states more flexibility in determining transportation solutions and required the development of a Statewide Transportation Improvement Program.
 TEA-21 authorized the Federal surface transportation programs for the 6-year period 1998-2003, and was extended into 2005.
 In 2005, President George W. Bush signed the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) which authorizes Federal surface transportation programs for highways, highway safety, and transit for a 5-year period (2005-2009), and was extended through continuing resolutions until 2012.
-MAP21 (Moving ahead for progress into the 21st Century) is a new performance-based two-year bill (2013-2014) that was designed to streamline the federal transportation programs.
+MAP21 (Moving Ahead for Progress into the 21st Century) was a new performance-based two-year bill (2013-2014) that was designed to streamline the federal transportation programs.
+In 2015, President Obama signed fixing America’s Surface Transportation (FAST) Act which provided for long term funding certainty for surface transportation and infrastructure (2016-2020).

 With the passage of the first TEA act, the Minnesota Department of Transportation (MnDOT) decentralized the program decision-making process to a more local level.
 Area Transportation Partnerships (ATP) were established to facilitate a broader input into the project selection process.
 The ATPs provide more local input on the investment of federal transportation fund.